fbrowther/Artificial_Neural_Network-to-Predict_Charity_Funding-/README.md

                 (8) Automated Model (Reduced Features) -
-                All features except "APPLICATION_TYPE", "AFFILIATION", "CLASSIFICATION" were removed and Keras Tuner was employed to optimize the hyperparameters and derive the best model employed.
+                All features except "APPLICATION_TYPE", "AFFILIATION", "CLASSIFICATION" were removed and Keras Tuner was employed to optimize the hyperparameters and derive the best model employed

                 (9) Final Optimization (NAME included back in)- Organization Names was reintroduced back to the dataset used in first_model and retrained.
                 This produced the highest accuracy score out of all the modifications that was attempted.

+                (10) Epoches - No of epoches were increased for most of the models above (from 100 to 200) without further improvement.

 ## Discussion and Conclusions -

-        (1) EIN NAME, APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS,
+        (1) NAME, APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS,
             ASK_AMT were features used for training the model while IS_SUCCESSFUL was the target variable.

         (2) Various modifications of the model were performed to increase the accuracy of the model.
 These included, icreasing the number of